Rotational magic conditions for ultracold molecules in the presence of Raman and Rayleigh scattering: Magic trapping frequencies near , = 0 rotational resonances

 Finally, we compute the resonant-part of the polarizability $\alpha_{{\rm X},vJM}(\nu,\vec{\varepsilon})$ of $v=0, JM$ X$^1\Sigma^+$ states using only the energetically lowest rovibrational levels of the coupled A$^1\Sigma^+$-b$^3\Pi_{0^+}$ system that have a large b$^3\Pi_{0^+}$ character and thus a small vibrationally-averaged transition dipole moment.
 The choice to limit the determination of the resonant-part of the polarizability to a few levels of the A$^1\Sigma^+$-b$^3\Pi_{0^+}$ system avoids double counting the effects of the A$^1\Sigma^+$ state when combining the resonant and off resonant contributions of $\alpha_{{\rm X},vJM}(\nu,\vec{\varepsilon})$.
-The projection degeneracy is broken by hyperfine interactions between nuclear quadrupole moments and the rotation of the molecule as well as Zeeman interactions for the nuclear spins.
-The nuclear spins of both $^{23}$Na and $^{87}$Rb is 3/2.
+In principle, the projection degeneracy is broken by hyperfine interactions between nuclear quadrupole moments and the rotation of the molecule as well as Zeeman interactions for the nuclear spins.
+The nuclear spin of both $^{23}$Na and $^{87}$Rb is 3/2.
+However, the hyperfine splittings for the $\Omega=0^+$ states, as shown in Ref.~\cite{Wang2016a}, are small compared to the rotational energies described below.
+Here, we omit the effects of hyperfine interactions on magic conditions.

-Figure~\ref{magic} shows dynamic polarizabilities of the $v=0$, $J=0$, 1,\dots, 5, and $M=0$, rotational levels of the $^{23}$Na$^{87}$Rb X$^1\Sigma^+$ state absent an external electric field but with a 335 Gauss magnetic field parallel to the linearly polarized light as functions of laser frequency in the neighborhood of the $v' = 0$ level of the coupled A$^1\Sigma^+$-b$^3\Pi_0$ system.
-The dynamic polarizabilities include both the resonant and off-resonant contributions.
+Figure~\ref{magic} shows dynamic polarizabilities of the $v=0$, $J=0$, 1,\dots, 5 rotational levels of the $^{23}$Na$^{87}$Rb X$^1\Sigma^+$ state with projection quantum number $M=0$ in a 335 Gauss magnetic field parallel to the polarization of linearly polarized light as functions of laser frequency in the neighborhood of the $v' = 0$ level of the coupled A$^1\Sigma^+$-b$^3\Pi_{0^+}$ system.
+There is no external electric field applied.
+The dynamic polarizabilities include both resonant and off-resonant contributions and we chose the quantization axis of the molecular angular momentum $J$ and $J'$ in the same direction as that of the laser polarization.
 The horizontal axis gives photon energy detuning $\Delta= h\nu-{\cal E}_{v'=0}$, where molecular transition energy ${\cal E}_{v'=0}=E_{{\rm Ab},v'=0,J'=1}-E_{{\rm X},v=0,J=0}$.
-Our estimate provides that ${\cal E}_{v'=0} = hc\times11306.4$ cm$^{-1}$, which corresponds to a laser wavelength close to $884$~nm.
-We chose the quantization axis of the molecular angular momentum $J$ and $J'$ in the same direction as that of the laser polarization.
+Our estimate provides that ${\cal E}_{v'=0} = hc\times11\,306.1$ cm$^{-1}$, which corresponds to a laser wavelength close to $884.6$~nm.
+These results are in a good agreement with the experimental measurements and theoretical calculations of Ref.~\cite{He2021}.